-The fund may also invest in debt securities of issuers, including issuers of lower rated bonds (rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined to be of equivalent quality by the fund's investment adviser), with exposure to these countries.
-Bonds rated Ba1 or BB+ or below are sometimes referred to as "junk bonds."
+Normally the fund will invest at least 25% of the value of its assets in bonds and other debt securities (including money market instruments).
+These will consist of investmentgrade securities (rated Baa3 or better or BBB- or better by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser or unrated but determined to be of equivalent quality by the fund's investment adviser).